iftechfoundation/discoggin/README.md

 [discorddev]: https://discord.com/developers/applications

+On the General Information tab, give your bot an appropriate name.
+For this example, we will call it "MyDiscoggin".

-On the Installation tab, under "Guild Install", add "application.commands" and "bots" to the Scopes line.
-Add "Manage Channels", "Manage Messages", "Send Messages", "Use Slash Commands" to the Permissions line.
+On the Installation tab, turn *off* the "User Install" checkbox.
+Then, under "Guild Install", add "bot" to the Scopes line.
+A new line will appear for Permissions; add "Manage Channels", "Manage Messages", "Send Messages", "Use Slash Commands".

-On the Bot tab, turn on the "Message Content Intent" switch.
-Create a Bot Token and record its value.
+On the Bot tab, turn *on* the "Message Content Intent" switch.
+Hit the "Reset Token" button to create a bot token; record its value.

 Back on the Installation tab, use the URL under "Install Link" to install the application on your Discord instance.
 Give it the permissions it asks for.

-The Discoggin-IF bot will appear on your server, but it will appear as offline.
+The MyDiscoggin bot will appear on your server, but it will appear as offline.
 That's because the bot process isn't running yet.

 Create a channel for Discoggin to play games in.
 For the sake of example, we will call it `#game`.